Note

-This article describes how to back up and restore Windows or Linux Azure virtual machines (VMs) with encrypted disks using the Azure Backup service.
+This article describes how to back up and restore Windows or Linux Azure virtual machines (VMs) with encrypted disks by using Azure Backup.
 For more information, see Encryption of Azure VM backups.

 Supported scenarios for backup and restore of encrypted Azure VMs